Best Oatmeal Cookies

 - Cornstarch – The cornstarch will keep this cookie super soft.

 - Cinnamon – The cinnamon gives this cookie that classic, cozy, oatmeal cookie taste.
-If you don’t like cinnamon, I would add a splash of vanilla instead so that the cookie still has some flavor.
+If you don’t like cinnamon, I would add a splash of vanilla instead so that the cookie still has some extra flavor.

 - Baking Soda